|Robert Cohen, author of Micah's Paradigm Shift|

 There is something to be said for writing from the edge.
 And 'Jewish edginess' is what I have to offer readers of Micah's Paradigm Shift.

 I am a Jew living in the United Kingdom, a country with a Jewish population of less than 0.5% of the total.
 I am a Jew living in North Yorkshire, one of the least Jewish counties in England.
 I am a Jew who married not beneath a sacred canopy in a synagogue but in the plain surroundings of a Quaker Meeting House in the Lake District.
 My wife, Anne, is an Anglican Minister.
-Our children have a love of Christianity and Judaism but will find their spiritual home in church.

 I appear to have forfeited my rights to comment on matters of concern to the Jewish community.
 From Judaism's perspective I am most definitely living on the very margins.

 Or is there another way of looking at this?

 The great benefit given by distance is improved perspective.
 From where I stand I can take in wider views and appreciate a grander landscape of religious and political thought.
 That's especially true when it comes to Israel-Palestine and interfaith relations - the two main themes of this blog.

 Writing from the edge leaves me free from tribal affiliations but without abandoning tribal affections.
 My Jewish edginess allows me to walk away from religious or theological rivalries. instead I am free to concentrate on commonality - the shared ground the overlaps between communities and faiths where open minds can meet.